Pacific Herring (Clupea pallasii)

 - Lynn Canal

 The petition to list the Southeast Alaska DPS of Pacific herring under the Endangered Species Act focused on the Lynn Canal stock (see "Regulatory Overview" below).
-During the winters of 1972 through 1979, biomass estimates for the Lynn Canal, Alaska population (Auke Bay) exceeded 2.27 million kilograms, or approximately 2,500 tons (Carlson 1980).
-However, since 1981, spawning biomass estimates of the Lynn Canal Stock have been at or below 2,000 tons.
-From 2001 to 2004, the spawning biomass estimate was less than 1,000 tons, although recent surveys have indicated significant improvement in this stock.
-Because the Lynn Canal stock does not appear to be separate from other herring stocks in Southeast Alaska, the DPS was extended to include all Southeast Alaskan stocks.
-Population trends of all Southeast Alaskan herring stocks are currently being assessed.
+During the winters of 1972-1979, biomass estimates for the Lynn Canal stock (Auke Bay) exceeded 2,500 tons (Carlson 1980).
+However, since 1981, spawning biomass estimates of the Lynn Canal stock have been at or below 2,000 tons.
+From 2001-2004, the spawning biomass estimate was less than 1,000 tons.
+Recent surveys, however, have indicated significant improvement in this stock.

 - The destruction of herring spawning grounds, as well as juvenile and feeding habitat, and rearing/foraging habitat may affect herring populations.
 Habitat may be degraded or destroyed through decreases in water quality and by activities such as dredging, construction, log storage, and oil spills.